Where can I find a list of charming towns which are also some of the cheapest places to live in the UK?

 3. Melton Mowbray

-If you’re looking for a high standard of living on a tight budget, it might be worth your while moving to Melton Mowbray.
+If you’re looking for a high standard of living on a tight budget, it might be worth your while to move to Melton Mowbray.
 Its stunning architecture and historical landmarks characterise this idyllic market town.
 Located in Leicestershire, Melton Mowbray scores an 8.05 out of 10 on the ONS’ life satisfaction scale.

 Melton Mowbray is home to a range of quintessentially British foods, including Stilton cheese and pork pies and is also a great place to run a tourist-based business.
 Other tourist attractions include the Regal theatre and the Stapleford Miniature Railway.